devops329/devops/instruction/containers/containers.md

 docker push byucsstudent/webserver:latest
 ```

-Assuming that command was successful, you can toggle back over to Docker Hub you should see your container image listed in your webserver repository.
+Assuming that command was successful, you can toggle back over to Docker Hub and you should see your container image listed in your webserver repository.

 ![List repository](listRepository.png)